-While classical control theory was useful, especially in the 1940s, for building warhead guidance systems, some researchers thought it was clearly more than that.
+While classical control theory was useful (especially in the 1940s) for building warhead guidance systems, some researchers thought it was clearly more than that.
 They suggested that classical control theory could provide a theoretical foundation for describing living systems as well.
 Most famously, the interdisciplinary movement founded in the early 1940s known as "cybernetics" was based on precisely this contention.8 Cyberneticists claimed that living systems were also essentially goal-directed systems.
 Thus, closed-loop control, it was argued, should be a good way to understand the behavior of living systems.
 Given the nature of classical control theory, cyberneticists focused on characterizing the input/output behavior of living systems, not their internal processes.
 With the so-called "cognitive revolution" of the mid-1950s, interest in cybernetics waned due in part to its close association with, and similar theoretical commitments to, behaviorism.

-2.2 The cognitive revolution

-In the mid-1950s, with the publication of a series of seminal papers, 9 the "cognitive revolution" took place.
+I.2.
+The cognitive revolution.
+In the mid-1950s, with the publication of a series of seminal papers,9 the "cognitive revolution" took place.
 One simplistic way to characterize this shift from behaviorism to cognitivism is that it became no longer taboo to look inside the black box.
 Quite the contrary: internal states, internal processes, and internal representations became standard fare when thinking about the mind.
 Making sense of the insides of that black box was heavily influenced by concurrent successes in building and programming computers to perform complex tasks.
 Thus, many early cognitive scientists saw, when they opened the lid of the box, a computer.
-As explored in detail by Jerry Fodor, 10 "[c]omputers show us how to connect semantical with causal properties for symbols", thus computers have what it takes to be intentional minds.
-Once cognitive scientists began to think of minds as computers, a number of new theoretical tools became available for characterizing cognition.
+Furthermore, as explored in detail by Fodor, "Computers show us how to connect semantical with causal properties for symbols."
+So computers have what it takes to be intentional minds.10 Once cognitive scientists began to think of minds as computers, a number of new theoretical tools became available for characterizing cognition.
 For instance, the computer's theoretical counterpart, the Turing machine, suggested novel philosophical theses, including functionalism and multiple realizability, about the mind.
-More practically, the typical architecture of computers, the von Neumann architecture, was thought by many to be relevant for understanding our cognitive architecture.
+More practically, the typical architecture of com-